-Last Updated on June 16, 2021 by the staff of TheAllElectricLawn
+Last Updated on October 16, 2023 by Kyle Whitley

 Did you know that there are two types of extension cords?
 What is the difference between indoor and outdoor extension cord?
 Whether you’re looking for an outdoor or indoor extension cord, we have the information you need to make an informed purchase.
 Let’s find out the difference between indoor and outdoor extension cords.

 Table of Contents

 - 1 What is an extension cord?

 - 3 How do you know if an extension cord is for outdoor use?

 - 5 Differences between indoor and outdoor extension cords